John Adams (educational writer)

 John Adams (1750? – 1814) was a Scottish compiler of books for young readers.

 Biography

-Adams was born at Aberdeen about 1750.
-Having graduated at the university there, he obtained a preaching license, and coming to London was appointed minister of the Scotch church in Hatton Garden.
+Adams was born in Aberdeen about 1750.
+Having graduated from the university there, he obtained a preaching license, and coming to London was appointed minister of the Scotch church in Hatton Garden.
 Subsequently he opened a school or academy at Putney, which proved very successful; the botanists Allan Cunningham and his brother Richard were pupils.
 He died at Putney in 1814.

 Most of his numerous works passed through many editions, and were largely used in schools.
 Among them may be mentioned: